AimarZ/zabot/README.md

   - Color segmentation: It uses methods from the CV2 Python package.
 It is fast but it only detects objects that have predefined colors.
   - Segmentation through SAM: It uses the Segment Anything Model developed and trained by facebook (https://github.com/facebookresearch/segment-anything).
 It is slower but it is capable of detecting objects of any shape and color.

+Both approaches classify the detected objects depending on their color.

 ## Requirements